robmasocco/AOS-TAG/ideas.md

 - *copy_from_user* into the new message buffer.
     This is slow, might block and might not be necessary if no one's there to get it, but we do it without acquiring any level-related lock first since it's the only thing senders can do independently of each other when on a same level.
 Wasting momentarily a bit of time and memory is a fair risk to take.
 - Acquire level senders mutex.
-- Acquire level condition spinlock as writer.
+- Acquire level condition spinlock.
 - Atomically read and flip the current *condition selector* from the level condition struct.
 This is the linearization point for the message buffer.
 Save the previous value.
 - Reset the new condition value to 0x0.
 - **MEMORY FENCE**
-- Release level condition spinlock as writer.
+- Release level condition spinlock.
 - Atomically read the current *epoch presence counter* from the level condition struct: exit if it is zero (no one is waiting for a message on this level, so discard yours).
 Remember to free the buffer!
 - Set the level message pointer to the new buffer.
 - Set message size.